Easy Ways to Teach Your Preteen About Money

 - Explain the difference between debit and credit cards - how you use them, what happens if you don't pay on time, etc.

-- Don't bring younger children with you on shopping trips.
+- When possible, avoid bringing younger children with you on shopping trips.
 You can lose track of what you're buying if you're distracted.